nextcord/nextcord/docs/api.rst

 .. class:: SortOrderType

-    The default sort order type used to sort posts in forum channel.
+    The default sort order type used to sort posts in a :class:`ForumChannel`.

     .. attribute:: latest_activity